GMA General Policies

 - Do not reveal your personal address or telephone number or those of anyone else

-Students and/or parents do not have permission to place school images, logos, pictures, and/or photographs (i.e.- students in uniform, etc.) on any social networking site or personal website which are contrary to our Mercy Charism and values.
-Parents should be checking their children’s emails, text messages, and personal websites on a regular basis to ensure child safety and security.
+Students and/or parents do not have permission to place school images, logos, pictures, and/or photographs (i.e. students in uniform, etc.) on any social networking site or personal website, which are contrary to our Mercy Charism and values.
+Parents should be checking their children’s emails, text messages, social media, and personal websites on a regular basis to ensure child safety and security.

 It is essential that all students know before coming to school how they will go home.
 For the safety and security of your child(ren), phone calls making changes during the day cannot be accepted.
 Emails or faxes with identifying parent information may be acceptable in the case of an emergency.